 Speaker 4: (03:12) I’m absolutely terrified to bring a child to this world.

-David Attenborough: (03:16) Is this how our story is due to end?
-A tale of the smartest species doomed by that all too human characteristic of failing to see the bigger picture in pursuit of short term goals.
-Perhaps the fact that the people most affected by climate change are no longer some imagined future generation, but young people alive today, perhaps that will give us the impetus we need to rewrite our story, to turn this tragedy into a triumph.
-We are after all, the greatest problem solvers to have ever existed on Earth.
-We now understand this problem.
-We know how to stop the number rising and put it in reverse.
+David Attenborough: (03:16) emotional Is this how our story is due to end?Rhetorical question A tale of the smartest species doomed by that all too human characteristic of failing to see the bigger picture in pursuit of short term goals. strong,emotionalPerhaps the fact that the people most affected by climate change are no longer some imagined future generation, but young people alive today, perhaps that will give us the impetus we need to rewrite our story, to turn this tragedy into a triumph.offer hope,a way out, inspire We are after all, the greatest problem solvers to have ever existed on Earth.
+We now understand this problem. personal, call to action, positiveWe know how to stop the number rising and put it in reverse.
 We must recapture billions of tons of carbon from the air.
-We must fix our sights on keeping one and a half degrees within reach.
-A new industrial revolution, powered by millions of sustainable innovations, is essential, and is indeed already beginning.
+We must modalityfix our sights on keeping one and a half degrees within reach.
+A new industrial revolution, powered by millions of sustainable innovations, is essential, and is indeed already beginning.motivate, inspire

-David Attenborough: (04:37) We will all share in the benefits.
+David Attenborough: (04:37) personal, motivatiung.
 Affordable, clean energy, healthy air and enough food to sustain us all.
 Nature is a key ally.
 Whenever we restore the wild, it will recapture carbon and help us bring back balance to our planet.
-And as we work to build a better world, we must acknowledge, no nation has completed its development because no advanced nation is yet sustainable.
+And as we work to build a better world, we must modalityacknowledge, no nation has completed its development because no advanced nation is yet sustainable a new way of thinking, a new reality to accept.
 All have a journey still to complete so that all nations have a good standard of living and a modest footprint.
-We’re going to have to learn together, how to achieve this, ensuring none are left behind.
-We must use this opportunity to create a more equal world and our motivation should not be fear, but hope.
+Repetition of both purposes for the speechWe’re going to have to learn together, how to achieve this, ensuring none are left behind.
+We must use this opportunity to create a more equal world and our motivation should not be fear, but hope.confident, positive call to action

 Speaker 6: (05:46) Can we fix climate problem in one generation?
 My answer would be, yes, we have to.